Orange County

 The street runs four blocks parallel to the Metrolink tracks in downtown San Juan Capistrano, bound by Del Obispo to the south and Mission Street to the north.
 It sits one block from Mission San Juan Capistrano (founded 1776) and shares a block with the 1894 Capistrano Depot.

 The whole district was added to the National Register on April 4, 1983, and is protected by the Los Rios Specific Plan (78-01).
 In portions of the Specific Plan area, development standards are extremely restrictive.
-Translation: you cannot assume expansion, subdivision, or ordinary remodel flexibility here.
+Translation: expansion, subdivision, and ordinary remodel flexibility cannot be assumed here.
 The plan is what kept Los Rios from becoming the parking lot for the Mission.

 Lifestyle & Pace

 Daily life runs on two clocks: the residents' and the visitors'.
-Mornings on Los Rios are quiet — the depot pulls commuters before sunrise, and the Mission opens at 9.
-Later in the day, the street fills with people heading to Ramos House Café, Hummingbird House, Los Rios Park, or the Mission.
+Mornings on Los Rios are quiet.
+The depot pulls commuters before sunrise, and the Mission opens at 9.
+Later in the day, the street fills with people heading to Ramos House Café, The Tea House, Los Rios Park, or the Mission.

 The 2024 opening of River Street Marketplace at the district's edge sharpened the two-clock rhythm.
 River Street brought elevated dining, retail, and weekend crowds that did not exist in the same way before.
 The marketplace is intentionally designed in agrarian architecture, but residents will tell you the construction and traffic changed the feel of the edge of the district.